 I bought a domain from Google, and my blog is now invisible.
 Obviously, this is another swindle by Google, stealing my money!These blog owners have not done any research, about the custom domain migration process, or about any issues related to renaming the blog.
 The successful migration process starts with getting the blog, under its new URL, indexed by the search engines.

-One of the most useful tools, that you as a blog owner can use, is a sitemap, defined using Google Webmaster Tools.
+One of the most useful tools, that you as a blog owner can use, is a sitemap, now provided automatically, by Blogger.

-You want your blog, under the new URL, to be visible under that new URL as soon as possible, so setup a proper sitemap - then get to work publishing new posts, and increase search engine activity.
+You want your blog, under the new URL, to be visible under that new URL as soon as possible, so setup a proper sitemap, if necessary - then get to work publishing new posts, and increase search engine activity.
 And, use Jump Break for all new posts, to focus search engine attention on the individual posts.